Croatia–Slovenia border disputes: Land dispute on Sveta Gera/Trdinov vrh

-Border demarcation along the Mura river
+Border demarcation along the Mura River

 Međimurje, the northernmost county of Croatia, borders Prekmurje, the easternmost region of Slovenia.
-The Mura river has divided Prekmurje from Međimurje for many centuries.
+The Mura River has divided Prekmurje from Međimurje for many centuries.
 The two regions were part of the Kingdom of Hungary, however latter was claimed by the Kingdom of Croatia and the Independent State of Croatia.
 The two regions became part of Slovenia and Croatia, respectively, in 1945.

 An unresolved matter has been the March 1947 massacre of civilians by UDBA in the village of Štrigova.
 The Slovenes claim this was an incident of ethnic cleansing perpetrated by Croats to make the village Croatian.

 The border between SR Slovenia and SR Croatia became the international border after the two countries became independent, pursuant to the decisions of the Badinter Committee.

 In the border area, the river Mura meanders, occasionally floods, and has over time naturally modified its course.

 The border, however, has customarily remained as previously determined; thus, the border today does not strictly follow the present-day river's course.
 Slovenia has proposed that the border follow the present-day river, but Croatia has rejected this.

 Diplomacy has kept this dispute from escalating.

-Since 2008, local farmers – (such as from the northern Međimurje towns of Štrigova, Sveti Martin na Muri, Mursko Središće and Podturen) – have to reach their properties (fields, meadows or woods) on the river's other side by crossing the strict Schengen border checkpoints.
+Since 2008, local farmers – (such as from the northern Međimurje towns of Štrigova, Sveti Martin na Muri, Mursko Središće and Podturen) – had to reach their properties (fields, meadows or woods) on the river's other side by crossing the strict Schengen border checkpoints.
+This was later resolved with Croatia being included within the Schengen borders, while the Schengen border moved to the border with Bosnia and Herzegovina.

 Attempts at dispute resolution

 Drnovšek–Račan agreement

 On 20 July 2001, the prime ministers of Slovenia and Croatia, Janez Drnovšek and Ivica Račan, made the Drnovšek–Račan agreement, which defined the entire border between the countries, including the maritime border.

-According to this agreement, Croatia would get approximately one third of the gulf and a maritime border with Italy, while Slovenia would get a corridor to international waters.
+According to this agreement, Croatia would receive approximately one third of the gulf and a maritime border with Italy, while Slovenia would receive a corridor to international waters.

 This solution included a Croatian "maritime exclave" between Italian and Slovenian waters.
 However, there are interpretations that such a solution breaks the Convention on the Territorial Sea and Contiguous Zone, which prohibits sovereignty over parts of the sea unconnected to land.
 Article 4 states, "... the sea areas lying within the lines must be sufficiently closely linked to the land domain to be subject to the regime of internal waters," and "... baselines may not be applied by a State in such a manner as to cut off from the high seas the territorial sea of another State."

 In the Drnovšek–Račan agreement, the border strip on the Dragonja's left bank was recognized as part of Croatia.

 The Parliament of Slovenia ratified this agreement.
 The Croatian parliament, however, never voted on the agreement's ratification, criticizing Račan for unilaterally simply giving all the disputed area to Slovenia, and insisting that the border dispute should be settled in the International Tribunal of Justice at the Hague.